Last Updated on 2025-08-09 by Jorge Bastos

 Marvão

-Marvão is very close to Castelo de Vide, only 10 km.
+Marvão is very close to Castelo de Vide, only 10 km away.
 So if you are visiting one, you have to visit the other.
 Marvão is located at the top of a mountain and has the perfect setup.
 The castle, the gardens, and the village look like they were taken out of medieval times.
 It is one of the most charming small towns in Portugal.
 Check the best things to do in Marvão here.

 Where to stay in Elvas

 Besides all the cool things to do and see that we mentioned above, Elvas has one other very nice advantage.
-Similarly to most towns in the interior of Portugal, it’s much cheaper than the coast, particularly Algarve and Lisbon.
+Similarly to most towns in the interior of Portugal, it’s much cheaper than the coast, particularly the Algarve and Lisbon.
 You shouldn’t have any problems finding a nice small hotel/hostel to stay in.
 There are options for any wallet from the luxurious Villa Gale Collection Elvas to the budget-friendly Alcamim guesthouse.
 Have a look at the map below:

-Booking.comBest time to go to Elvas
+Best time to go to Elvas

-On the other hand, during the shoulder season, temperatures are mild, but still hot and you can get the best of your time.
+On the other hand, during the shoulder season, temperatures are mild but still hot, and you can get the best of your time.
 So, you suggest you travel to Elvas (and all of Alentejo really) during Spring and Autumn.
 Spring is particularly nice, as the fields are green due to the rain in Winter.

 Even during winter, it rains far less than in Porto or even Lisbon, and it rarely is very cold.
 So, if you are planning a winter trip to Portugal, the Alentejo can be a great option.
-In order of preference, I would go to Elvas in Spring, Autumn, Winter, Summer.
+In order of preference, I would go to Elvas in Spring, Autumn, Winter, and Summer.

 Day trip to Elvas